Opening a business in Playa Del Carmen

 Most everyone focuses on the tourist center of Playa Del Carmen.
 After all this is where the big money is.
 But with so much competition, you can find yourself fighting for just a small piece of the business.

 This has made some people look to open a business on the other side of the highway.
-The 307 Highway is not only a physical divide in Playa Del Carmen, it is a mental one as well.
+The 307 Highway is not only a physical divide in Playa Del Carmen, but also a mental one as well.
 It divides the tourist center from where the locals live.
-Most businesses that open there focus on serving locals and very few tourist.
+Most businesses that open their focus on serving locals and very few tourists.
 Only if you have something very remarkable will tourist even cross 30th Avenue to visit.

 With a growing middle class, there are neighborhoods like Los Olivos that have thousands of working professionals that all will eat out or shop once a week or more.
 On the map above we have the popular avenues where businesses have found a good opportunity to open.